lyqht/Octokit-lite/CONTRIBUTING.md

 ![](./screenshots/supabase_redirect_urls.png)

 To authenticate to Github, please turn on the Github authentication method in Supabase.
-To fill the values Please follow these steps:
+You would need to fill the GitHub Client ID and Client Key.
+These values can be retrieved by following these steps:

 - Move to Your github profile > Settings
 - Look for Developer Settings